The accusations are swirling through the wine world faster than cabernet in a crystal goblet.

-He started writing for the Monkton-based Wine Advocate in 1985.
+He started working for the Monkton-based Wine Advocate in 1985.

 The 66-year-old said he was romanced by the grape in graduate school.
 He started reading about wine and buying what he could afford.
 He met Parker not long after he started working at Wells.